 Random gear checks will occur prior to the race start and the top 5 teams finishing in each category (Men, Women, Co-Ed), and other teams chosen randomly, will have their gear checked at the finish.

 This is a self-supported race.
 Racers will be disqualified if they accept outside support.
-If racers lose their equipment, they cannot rely on other racers or organizers and volunteers to find it.
-They must find it themselves, or quit the race.
+If racers lose their equipment, they cannot rely on other racers, Race Staff or volunteers to locate it.

 Important Gear Considerations: